What is Fair Futures?

 The Five Pillars of Fair Futures

-But the grant is about more than money, it’s also about mentoring.
-We mentored LO’UD through the grant application process and development of their Strategic Plan.
-We’ve been beside them through the implementation phase, providing advice, ideas and practical support to help them build their ability to sustain their enterprise now and into the future.
-LO’UD’s achievements qualified them for a second round grant in 2016.
+We mentored LO’UD through the development of their Strategic Plan.
+We provided funding through our grants program and mentored them through the application process.
+We’ve been beside them through the implementation phase of various projects, providing advice, ideas and practical support to help them build their confidence and ability to sustain their enterprise now and into the future.

-We also developed a myriad of business, design and production tools for LO’UD:
+We also developed business, design and production tools specifically for LO’UD:

 - Multi-lingual colour charts, weave designs and full-scale weave templates